openias/openias.github.io/_posts/2016-10-22-bayesian-wifi-rate-control.md

 code for approximate inference in DBNs (like [libDAI](https://staff.fnwi.uva.nl/j.m.mooij/libDAI/) or [Mocapy++](https://sourceforge.net/projects/mocapy)) and a network simulator like [NS-3](https://www.nsnam.org/) could probably be put together relatively quickly.
-This could be an interesting thesis project, for example.
+This could be an interesting Master's thesis project, for example.

 Yet another approach is even more practical and can be described as "writing a better Minstrel", directly targeting the Linux kernel.
 The focus would be on simplifying assumptions like working with